MaahikaG/GitChatbot/README.md

 A future goal would be to have the chatbot give tailored feedback based on their other actions on the VersionWise website.

 ## CI/CD
+- CI Pipeline
+  - Whenever anyone pushes to any branch, a test is executed to see if the streamlit app can be run.
 - CD Pipeline
   - Whenever anyone pushes/merges to main, the code within Maahika's HuggingFace Spaces chatbot gets updated.